Hi, I’m Rebecca!

-Reb Peters Press is run by Rebecca Peters whose background is in fine art and printmaking.
-She earned her degree at the San Francisco Art Institute in printmaking in 2000 and then started working as an intaglio printer, helping to edition works of art for a handful of fine artists.
+This is my letterpress shop where I primarily design and print letterpress wedding stationery.
+My background is in fine art and printmaking.
+I earned my degree in fine art (with a major in printmaking) at the San Francisco Art Institute in 2000 and then started working as an intaglio printer, helping to edition works of art for a handful of fine artists.

-Write us to make an appointment if you'd like to stop by and visit the shop in NE Portland.
+Write me to make an appointment if you'd like to stop by and visit the studio in NE Portland.

 Putting the chase in the press.